yoasyo25/career-development-curriculum/module_one/strengths_storytelling_reflection.md

 Build on your professional story by thinking about how you're progressing at Turing.
 Answer the questions below in your own gist to use your StrengthsFinder themes to add to your story:

-* Look at your initial StrengthsFinder reflection that you completed in week 1 -- how have your perceptions of the top 5 themes stayed the same?
-How have they changed?
+* Write 1-2 paragraphs about your StrengthsFinder themes:

-* How are you different today than when you first started at Turing?
-How are you stronger now than on day 1?
-How have you struggled?
-How have your strengths played a role in both of these stories?
+      How have you seen yourself using these strengths at Turing?
+Has your understanding of these strengths changed since you first reflected on them?
+If so, how?

-* Considering how you describe these themes, how do you want others to see you as you continue to progress through Turing?
+* Write a story about your Turing experience so far:

-* Even though your Turing story isn't finished yet, what do you envision for your development in future mods?
-How will this story end?
+    When have you struggled?
+How have you dealt with struggle?
+When have you succeeded at Turing?
+How did you accomplish those successes?

-* Finally, write a draft of your story here.
-This is a short paragraph, 4-6 sentences, describing who you are, why you came to Turing, and what you hope to accomplish while you're here:
+* Answer the question: how does your Turing story end?
+Create a vision for your future and your career transition into being a junior developer.